microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

     - 'prophet': Prophet.
 Hyperparameters: changepoint_prior_scale, seasonality_prior_scale, holidays_prior_scale, seasonality_mode.
     - 'arima': ARIMA.
 Hyperparameters: p, d, q.
     - 'sarimax': SARIMAX.
 Hyperparameters: p, d, q, P, D, Q, s.
+    - 'transformer': Huggingface transformer models.
+Hyperparameters: learning_rate, num_train_epochs, per_device_train_batch_size, warmup_ratio, weight_decay, adam_epsilon, seed.
 * Custom estimator.
 Use custom estimator for:
     - tuning an estimator that is not built-in;
     - customizing search space for a built-in estimator.

-To tune a custom estimator that is not built-in, you need to
+To tune a custom estimator that is not built-in, you need to:

 1. Build a custom estimator by inheritting `flaml.model.BaseEstimator` or a derived class.
 For example, if you have a estimator class with scikit-learn style `fit()` and `predict()` functions, you only need to set `self.estimator_class` to be that class in your constructor.